mamunarrahoman/MBFA_12T/README.md

 - VLSI_UNI.ppt is recommended to view to get overall idea at a glance.
+[Project Presentation]
 - VLSI_UNI.pdf is the total description or report file.
+[Project Report]
 - project.zip is the cadence virtuoso file.
+[Project Raw file]